The University of Alabama·Tuscaloosa, Alabama

-The Career Advisor provides comprehensive career development services, including advising, assessment, and resume approval for students and alumni.
-They are also responsible for developing and delivering workshops and managing the Crimson Career Closet.
+The Career Advisor provides comprehensive career development services, including advising, resume approval, and individual job search assistance for students and alumni.
+They also develop and deliver career-related workshops and serve as a liaison to academic departments and student organizations.

 --------------------------------------------------------------------------------